Neilfoster/Javascript-Clock/readme.md

 ## Technologies Used
 ---
 [HTML](https://www.w3schools.com/html/)
-⋅⋅*HTML is used to create the clock face.
+* HTML is used to create the clock face.
 [CSS](https://www.w3schools.com/css/)
-⋅⋅* CSS is used to style the clock face.
+* CSS is used to style the clock face.
 [JavaScript](https://www.w3schools.com/js/)
-⋅⋅* Javascript is used to write the logic to make the clock hands move in real time.
+* Javascript is used to write the logic to make the clock hands move in real time.

 ## Installation
 ---